GSecurity1979/Notes/Guide to Star Trek Online.md

 The moment your 2nd wep fires, it's already doing less dmg because 1st wep drained power.

 # Math
-base weapon dmg * weapon power * +dmg * +bonus dmg * attack upgrade or weapon mods * speed -target resists = resulting dmg
+base weapon dmg * weapon power * +dmg * +bonus dmg * attack upgrade or weapon mods * speed -target resists = resulting dmg (crtd is regarded as bonus dmg, but it relies on crth)

 # Pvp
-Pvp relies on not being targeted by using intel team, sci stealth consoles, and surgical strikes for dmg.
+Pvp relies on not being targeted by using intel team, sci stealth consoles, and surgical strikes for dmg on a single target.
 You may want to disable your enemy first with subnuke and holds.
 If everything fails, you can use high dmg clickies.
 Use subnuke first, then holds, any weapon boosts, then SS III.
 You may want to stack immunities from all sources.
+Employ hit 'n' run tactics, don't dogfight till all your powers reset.

+# Pve
+Pve relies on using either cannons scatter volley or fire at will because shooting multiple targets at once gives most dps.
+Automated protomatter and active armor hardening reputation traits shouls keep you alive because you will also get shot at by multiple targets.

 # Where to do research:
 https://vger.netlify.app (turn on description search in options in top right)